Large smooth twins from short lattice vectors: Smooth Twin Results

 \section{Smooth Twin Results}

-We record the results of our experiments finding smooth twins from the prime number lattice.
-All experiments were performed on the PlaFRIM cluster on two types of nodes: for the CPU-only experiments nodes with $64$ ZEN2 cores at $2.35$GHz and $256$GB memory, and for the GPU experiments nodes with $64$ ZEN3 cores at $2.60$GHz, $2$ NVIDIA A100 GPUs and $512$GB memory.

-We used the lattice sieving library G6K~\cite{albrecht2019general} for our experiments, along with the extension from~\cite{ducas2021advanced} that accelerates the sieving procedure by using modern GPUs~\footnote{Available at \url{https://github.com/fplll/g6k} and \url{https://github.com/WvanWoerden/G6K-GPU-Tensor} respectively}.
-These were developed to serve cryptanalytic efforts for lattice based cryptosystems, with SVP-record computations up to dimension $180$~\cite{ducas2021advanced}.
+We report on results \iffullversion finding smooth twins \fi using the prime number lattice.
+Experiments ran on the PlaFRIM cluster using CPU nodes ($64$ ZEN2 cores, $2.35$GHz, $256$GB RAM) and GPU nodes ($64$ ZEN3 cores, $2.60$GHz, $2$ NVIDIA A100 GPUs, $512$GB RAM).
+We used G6K~\cite{albrecht2019general} and its GPU extension~\cite{ducas2021advanced} for lattice sieving~\footnote{Available at \url{https://github.com/fplll/g6k} and \url{https://github.com/WvanWoerden/G6K-GPU-Tensor} respectively}.
+These tools, developed for lattice-based cryptanalysis, have achieved SVP records up to dimension $180$~\cite{ducas2021advanced}.